 Cogswell College seniors may apply early to participate in the commencement ceremony if they meet certain criteria.
-A student must be registered for the remaining courses to complete their program of study within one (1) term after the commencement ceremony.
+A student must be registered for the remaining courses to complete their program of study within 18 credits or one (1) term after the commencement ceremony.